Walt Disney World

-Construction started in 1967, with the company building a resort similar to Disneyland, abandoning the planned community concept.
-Magic Kingdom was the first theme park to open in the complex in 1971, followed by EPCOT (known then as EPCOT Center) in 1982, Disney's Hollywood Studios (known then as the Disney-MGM Studios Theme Park) in 1989, and Disney's Animal Kingdom in 1998.
-Roy insisted the name of the entire complex be changed from Disney World to Walt Disney World, to memorialize his brother.
+Construction began in 1967, with the company abandoning the planned community concept, instead choosing to build a theme park resort similar to Disneyland.
+Magic Kingdom was the first theme park to open in the complex in 1971, followed by EPCOT (then known as EPCOT Center) in 1982, Disney's Hollywood Studios (then known as the Disney-MGM Studios Theme Park) in 1989, and Disney's Animal Kingdom in 1998.
+Initially known as Disney World, the name of the entire resort was named Walt Disney World at Roy's insistence, to memorialize his brother.

-In 2018, Walt Disney World was the most visited vacation resort in the world, with an average annual attendance of more than 58 million.
+In 2024, Walt Disney World was the most visited vacation resort in the world, with an average annual attendance of more than 49 million, while Magic Kingdom has been the most visited theme park in the world for at least the past 24 years.
+The opening of Walt Disney World helped turn Central Florida into a major global tourism destination and the resort has contributed significantly to Florida's economy, generating billions in economic activity and supporting a large number of jobs across the state.
 The resort is the largest single-site employer in the United States, the flagship destination of Disney's worldwide corporate enterprise and has become a staple of American popular culture.